 You won't have an allergic reaction the first time you take a drug.
 When you first take a drug, your body just becomes sensitized to it.
 The problem starts the next time you take it.
 By then, your body is prepared.
 As soon as it senses the drug in your body, it sounds the alarm and your immune system attacks.

 It’s rare, but people can seem to have a reaction the first time they take a drug.
 They actually may have taken the drug – or a similar drug – and just not know it.
 Sometimes, being exposed to a similar chemical in cosmetics is enough to sensitize a person.

 Some people have a greater risk of drug allergies.
 We don't know why people get drug allergies.
 Some things seem to increase the risk, like

 Having certain diseases, like Epstein Barr, leukemia, or HIV

 Being a woman

 Some drug allergies may get better.
-Some people may lose drug allergies over time without any treatment.
+Some people may lose their sensitivity or reactivity to drug allergies over time without any treatment.
 Penicillin allergies get better over ten years if you aren't exposed to it again.